Ta mavra sou matia

 ).

-This is an Greek adaptation of the Neapolitan song "Bolero d'amore", set to music by Rodolfo Falvo (1873 – 1937) and lyrics by Giovanni Ermete Gaeta, the real name of poet and musician better known as E. A. Mario (1884 – 1961).
+This is an adaptation of the Neapolitan song "Bolero d'amore", set to music by Rodolfo Falvo (1873 – 1937) and lyrics by Giovanni Ermete Gaeta, the real name of poet and musician better known as E. A. Mario (1884 – 1961).
 The Neapolitan musical score of the song was probably published in 1907, in Naples, by the Capolongo-Feola publishing house.

 So far, more than ten recordings have been found in Italian historical discograhy.
 For example: